brettlangdon/ledger/README.md

 ##Options:

-* `useColor`: Boolean //whether to colorize stdout/stderr, Default: true
 * `separator`: String //separator used when building messages, Default: ' > '
 * `timeFormatter`: Function(date) //function used when formatting Date object to a string, Default: function(date){ return date.toString(); }
-* `logStdout`: Boolean //whether or not to print to stdout/stderr, Default: true
-* `logFile`: String //file to log all messages to, Default: false
-* `logDb`: Boolean //whether or not to log to a MongoDB server, Default: false
-* `dbHost`: String //host of MongoDB server, Default: '127.0.0.1'
-* `dbPort`: String //port that MongoDB server is listengin on, Default: '27017'
-* `dbName`: String //name of MongoDB database, Default: 'ledger'
-* `dbCollection`: String //name of collection to store messages in, Default: 'log'
-* `dbUser`: String //username to use when connecting to MongoDB server, Default: false
-* `dbPass`: String //password used to connect to MongoDB server, Default: false

 ##Methods: